-As to all Energy purchased and scheduled hereunder, NSP must notify EPMI of its desire to schedule Energy and must complete its purchase by 1000 CPT on the Business Day prior to the delivery day.
-If NSP elects to purchase any portion of the 150 MW, EPMI and NSP shall schedule such purchase in no event later than 1100 CPT on the Business Day before the day of delivery.

 Firmness: Energy scheduled with NSP is firm.
-If NSP elects to purchase Energy hereunder, EPMI shall be obligated to deliver Energy to NSP at the Delivery Point except in the event that (i) EPMI's firm transmission from the Capacity Source to the Delivery Point is cut or otherwise curtailed; or (ii) the Capacity Source is unavailable for any reason which would constitute Uncontrollable Forces as defined in the MAPP Restated Agreement dated January 12, 1996, in which case EPMI shall not be obligated to deliver Energy to NSP for the duration of such event(s).
-Notwithstanding the foregoing, EPMI has the right, but not the obligation, to provide Energy from sources other than the Capacity Source and to any NSP interface (the "Other Delivery Points") other than the Delivery Point.
-EPMI must notify NSP at the time energy is scheduled, that the supply is from an alternate source; at which time NSP has the option to reject delivery from alternate path.
+If NSP elects to purchase Energy hereunder, EPMI shall be obligated to deliver Energy to NSP at the Delivery Point except in the event that (i) EPMI's firm transmission from the scheduled Capacity Source to the Delivery Point is cut or otherwise curtailed; or (ii) the scheduled Capacity Source is unavailable for any reason which would constitute Uncontrollable Forces as defined in the MAPP Restated Agreement dated January 12, 1996, in which case EPMI shall not be obligated to deliver Energy to NSP for the duration of such event(s).
+Notwithstanding the foregoing, EPMI has the right, but not the obligation, to provide Energy from sources other than the Capacity Source and to any non-designated NSP network interface other than the Delivery Point (any such interface, an "Other Delivery Point") provided, NSP must be able to accept the Energy at such Other Delivery Point as determined at the time of scheduling hereunder..
 If EPMI is unable to deliver Energy to such Other Delivery Point, EPMI shall be obligated to provide Energy from the Capacity Source (subject to the provisions set forth in the second sentence above).
 Subject to specific provisions of Section 4, Demand Charges shall be due regardless of delivery and receipt of Energy, or the availability of Energy from the Capacity Source.

-Should any curtailment occur in accordance with the events as described above, Energy Block a and Energy Block b shall be curtailed on a pro-rata basis.

-3. Transmission and Losses: EPMI shall be responsible for any transmission charges associated with transmitting Energy Energy to the Delivery Point or the Other Delivery Points, as the case may be.
-NSP shall be responsible for any transmission charges and losses associated with transmitting Energy at and from the Delivery Point, to ShercoGen as identified in this Confirmation , for Energy Block a) 100 MW.NSP shall be responsible for any transmission charges associated with transmitting Energy at and from the Delivery Point. to ShercoGen of Energy Block b) 150MW.
-All losses associated with transmitting Energy of Energy Block b) 150MW, delivered to Sherco Gen from the Delivery Point, will be the responsibility of EPMI and shall be @ NSP’s system average loss percentage of 2.4%, to be applied in the Energy Price in Confirmation between NSP (seller) and EPMI (buyer) dated April ___, 2000.
+3. Transmission and Losses: Energy Block A: EPMI shall be responsible for any transmission charges associated with transmitting Energy Block A Energy to the Delivery Point or the Other Delivery Points, as the case may be.
+NSP shall be responsible for any transmission charges and losses associated with transmitting Energy Block A Energy at and from the Delivery Point, or the Other Delivery Point as the case may be.

+Energy Block B: EPMI shall be responsible for any transmission charges associated with transmitting Energy Block B Energy to the Delivery Point or the Other Delivery Points, as the case may be, and NSP shall be responsible for any transmission charges associated with transmitting Energy Block B Energy at and from the Delivery Point.
+All losses associated with transmitting Energy Block B Energy to Sherco Gen from the Delivery Point will be the responsibility of EPMI and shall be calculated at NSP’s system average loss percentage of 2.4%, as reflected in the Energy Price in Confirmation No. 2 between NSP (seller) and EPMI (buyer) dated April ___, 2000.